MarkHershey/arxiv-dl/README.md

 ## How to use it?

 After installation, you may use the command `paper` in your shell to download papers.
-(You may also use the `getpaper` or `arxiv-dl` command, they are all equivalent.)
+(Legacy commands `arxiv-dl` and `getpaper` are equivalent to the command `paper`.)

 ```bash
 paper [OPTIONS] TARGET